 Note: This review is for WSOP Nevada.
 Read a review of WSOP NJ here.

-WSOP.com Nevada is the online poker site for the World Series of Poker.
-It is owned by Caesars Interactive Entertainment, a subsidiary of casino operator Caesars Entertainment.
+WSOP.com Nevada is a real-money online poker site from the World Series of Poker (WSOP) brand.
+The site is owned and operated by Caesars Interactive Entertainment, and it operates exclusively within Nevada.

 |WSOP NV Bonus Code||10FREE|